mhutch/mhutch.github.io/_posts/2007-11-12-be-careful-using-anonymous-delegates-across-threads.md

 Notice that the variable has been "hoisted" into the class scope, so that the generated method used for the anonymous delegate can access it.
 (The actual compiler-generated code is a bit different, encapsulating the hoisted variables in an inner class, but the principle is the same).

 Now consider what happens if ProcessIncomingData gets called by the data-processing thread several times before the GTK+ loop gets run and can handle the invocations.
-Only the most recent value remains in the compiler-hoisted variable, and the <strong>earlier data strings are lost</strong>.
+Only the most recent value remains in the compiler-hoisted variable, and the *earlier data strings are lost*.

 This isn't a problem if you're passing transient state, for example the visibility state of a button.
 But if you're passing data, think carefully about the internal mechanics.
 You may have to implement locking on the shared data structure.